Buying A House After A Divorce

 The contents of any child support or alimony agreements are also important.
 If you make payments to your ex, it’s included in your monthly debt.
-On the other hand, if you can show you receive monthly payments that are going to continue for some time, this can help your qualifying income.
+On the other hand, if you can show you receive monthly payments that will continue for some time, this can help your qualifying income.

 If you’re already divorced, your lender will look for the same information, but it will be from your divorce decree instead of a separation agreement.

-Considerations For Buying A Home During The Divorce Process
+What Should You Consider When Buying A House During Or After The Divorce Process

 There are a few special considerations you might want to take into account if you live in a community property state or will be re-establishing credit after your divorce.